 10. ensure the University is in compliance with any existing Memoranda of Understanding (Health and Safety – general duty clause)

 11. notification of the Baltimore City Health Department if any faculty, staff or student is ill as a result of a suspected case of certain types of flu

 12. assist in determining when faculty and staff are notified of flu cases detected on campus

 A. Develop and establish policies and procedures to enhance communications and information technology infrastructures:

 1. publish information about telecommuting from home or remote location

-2. publish information concerning remote access to UB e-mail, etc.
+2. publish information concerning remote access to UBalt e-mail, etc.